andrew henderson menu

 One of the Safest Caribbean Countries

-All the real estate opportunities, tax incentives, and natural beauty won’t matter if the location isn’t safe.
+All the real estate opportunities, tax incentives and natural beauty won’t matter if the location isn’t safe.

 Grenada is one such country where you won’t have to worry about your safety.
 The crime rate is pretty low and most of it is opportunistic petty theft.
+In fact, the Grenada crime rate has seen significant decline.

-In Grenada, you can enjoy the landscape, roam the beaches, explore the rainforest, and do much more without having to worry about your well-being.
+In Grenada, you can enjoy the landscape, roam the beaches, explore the rainforest and do much more without having to worry about your well-being.

 Quality Healthcare